-Some of the most well-known Amish beliefs center around their aversion to modern electronics and the religion's dependence on agriculture in order to sustain their lifestyle.
-But one of the biggest mysteries of the Amish faith is rumspringa, an Amish coming-of-age ritual where teenagers leave their farm to explore the outside world, all while deciding whether or not they want to stay in the Amish religion.
+Some of the best-known Amish beliefs center around their aversion to modern electronics and the group's dependence on agriculture in order to sustain their lifestyle.
+But one of the biggest mysteries of the Amish faith is rumspringa, an Amish coming-of-age ritual where teenagers leave their farm to explore the outside world, all while deciding whether or not they want to stay in the Amish community.
 If the Amish teens don’t return to their families, they have to leave the farm and find their own way in the world, but if they decide to stick with the Amish faith, they have to deny all worldly pleasures and give themselves over to God.

-Some members of the Amish community aren't sure about what to do when they leave their farms, but not these four music loving guys.
-The members of the Amish Outlaws formed their band while on rumspringa in 2002 after deciding not to return to the Amish religion.
+Some members of the Amish community aren't sure about what to do when they leave their farms, but not these music-loving guys.

 Four of the original six members of the Amish Outlaws grew up in the Amish community of Lancaster, PA.
 They formed the band while on rumspringa in 2002 after deciding not to return to the Amish community.

 Amish Kids Love Beer As Much As Non-Amish Kids

 An NPR dissection of the Amish rite of passage continually notes how much beer the kids drink.
 Picture in your mind's eye: "A used-car-lot inventory of cars, trucks, buggies, bicycles, and motorcycles is already parked here.
 Iced coolers of beer are put out; Amish teenagers reach for bottles with both hands."

 With such a selection, the favorite is clear: "Beer is the liquid of choice, but there are also bottles of rum and vodka, used to spike soft drinks."